Musical Ensemble Summer 25: Time-Travelling Tunes & Tales!

 By the end of the course, students will be able to:

-This online course is for 12 weeks from 1st May to 24th July, 15:00-17:30 each week (UK time).
-This term to stay in line with the UK school holidays, the week break will be after the fourth week, falling on Thursday 29th May.
+This online course is for 12 weeks from 15th May, 15:00-17:30 each week (UK time).
+This term to stay in line with the UK school holidays, the week break will be after the second week, falling on Thursday 29th May.